• Home

 Join Interest List

-At over 800km long, the path takes intrepid explorers through landscapes of mountains, valleys, deserts and urban areas.
-Winding its way through the enchanting Santiago de Compostela and finishing at Finisterre- translated as “end of the world”.
+Thousands of people walk The Camino every year.
+At over 800km long, the path takes intrepid explorers through landscapes of mountains, valleys, deserts and urban areas along the northern territory of Galicia, Spain ending in the enchanting Santiago de Compostela.

 Picture